Kanab - The North

 Kanab - The East

 To the east, US 89 runs all along the base of the Vermilion Cliffs, which are mostly continuous for 6 miles, split by just a few canyons.
-Because of its archetypal Western appearance, the rolling, empty land below the cliffs has been used as the setting for a number of movies, such as the Desperadoes, Mackenna's Gold and the Outlaw Josey Wales.
+Because of its archetypal Western appearance, the rolling, empty land below the cliffs has been used as the setting for a number of movies, such as the Desperadoes, Mackenna's Gold and Outlaw Josey Wales.
 One popular hike along this section is the

 Mansard Trail which climbs the escarpment and crosses a plateau, ending at an elevated alcove containing pictographs and petroglyphs.
 The first major break in the Vermilion Cliffs is